Bisecting masses with families of parallel hyperplanes: Introduction

 Combining the previous remarks one can precisely understand in which cases $N$ is odd.
 Let us specify some instances of the theorem above that give interesting known results.

 \begin{itemize} \item The case $n=1, L_1 = \rr^d, k_1=1$ is the ham sandwich theorem \cite{Steinhaus1938}.
 Since $S(d,1)=1$, we don't impose any additional conditions. \item The case $d=1$, $n=1$ and any $k$ is the ``necklace splitting theorem''.
 This was originally proved by Hobby and Rice \cite{Hobby:1965bh} and then rediscovered in the 80's with two new proofs \cites{Goldberg:1985jr, Alon:1985cy}.
-As $S(k,k)=1$, we don't impose any new requirement on $k$. \item The case $n=1, L_1 = \rr^d, k_1=2$ is a recent result of Sober\'on and Takahashi \cite{Soberon2021a}, which says that \textit{for any $d+1$ measures in $\rr^d$, there are two parallel hyperplane whose chessboard coloring bisects each measure}.
+As $S(k,k)=1$, we don't impose any new requirement on $k$. \item The case $n=1, L_1 = \rr^d, k_1=2$ is a recent result of Sober\'on and Takahashi \cite{Soberon2021a}, which says that \textit{for any $d+1$ measures in $\rr^d$, there are two parallel hyperplanes whose chessboard coloring bisects each measure}.
 Notice that since $S(d+1,2)$ is always odd for $d \ge 1$, we don't impose additional conditions on $d$. \item The case $l_1 = \dots = l_n = 1$ is a result of Karasev, Rold\'an-Pensado, and Sober\'on \cite{Karasev:2016cn}, which describes chessboard colorings by families of hyperplanes with fixed directions.
-The condition of parity of a multinomial coefficient is the same in the theorem above as the one found by Karasev et al. \item The case $L_1 = \dots = L_n = \rr^d$ and $k_1 = \dots = k_n=1$ is recent result of Karasev and Hubard \cite{Hubard2020} which solved an infinite number of instances of a conjecture of Langerman \cite{Barba:2019to} that states the following. \textit{For any $dn$ measures in $\rr^d$ there exist $n$ hyperplanes whose chessboard coloring bisects each of them}.
+The condition of parity of a multinomial coefficient is the same in the theorem above as the one found by Karasev et al. \item The case $L_1 = \dots = L_n = \rr^d$ and $k_1 = \dots = k_n=1$ is a recent result of Karasev and Hubard \cite{Hubard2020} which solved an infinite number of instances of a conjecture of Langerman \cite{Barba:2019to} which we recall below.
 The condition of parity of the multinomial coefficient boils down to the dimension being a power of $2$, like in the aforementioned paper \cite{Hubard2020}.
-Blagojevi\'c et al showed how the same cases can be confirmed with a different approach \cite{Blagojevic2022}. \end{itemize}
+Blagojevi\'c et al gave a different proof of the same statement \cite{Blagojevic2022}. \end{itemize}

+Here is Langerman's conjecture. \begin{conjecture} For any $dn$ measures in $\rr^d$ there exist $n$ hyperplanes whose chessboard coloring bisects each of them. \end{conjecture}